turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 - `SetToDrawDebugCameras()`: Cameras will be rendered as oriented boxes.

 #### Animation Skinning
-[MeshComponents](#meshcomponent) that have their `armatureID` associated with an [ArmatureComponent](#armaturecomponent) will be skinned inside the `wiRenderer::UpdateRenderData()` function.
+[MeshComponents](#meshcomponent) that have their `armatureID` associated with an [ArmatureComponent](#armaturecomponent) will be skinned inside the `wi::renderer::UpdateRenderData()` function.
 This means that their vertex buffer will be animated with compute shaders, and the animated vertex buffer will be used throughout the rest of the frame.

-If the [ArmatureComponent](#armaturecomponent) has less than `SKINNING_COMPUTE_THREADCOUNT` amount of bones, an optimized version of the skinning will be performed that uses shared memory.
-The user can disable this with the `wiRenderer::SetLDSSkinningEnabled()` function if the optimization proves to be worse on the target platform.

 #### Custom Shaders
 Apart from the built in material shaders, the developer can create a library of custom shaders from the application side and assign them to materials.
-The `wiRenderer::RegisterCustomShader()` function is used to register a custom shader from the application.
+The `wi::renderer::RegisterCustomShader()` function is used to register a custom shader from the application.
 The function returns the ID of the custom shader that can be input to the `MaterialComponent::SetCustomShaderID()` function.

 The custom shader is essentially the combination of a [Pipeline State Object](#pipeline-states-and-shaders) for each `RENDERPASS` and a `RENDERTYPE` flag that specifies whether it is to be drawn in a transparent or opaque, or other kind of pass within a `RENDERPASS`.
 The developer is responsible of creating a fully valid pipeline state to render a mesh.
 If a pipeline state is left as empty for a combination of `RENDERPASS` and `RENDERTYPE`, then the material will simply be skipped and not rendered.

-### wiEnums
+### Enums
 [[Header]](../../WickedEngine/wiEnums.h)
-This is a collection of enum values used by the wiRenderer to identify graphics resources.
+This is a collection of enum values used by the wi::renderer to identify graphics resources.
 Usually arrays of the same resource type are declared and the XYZENUM_COUNT values tell the length of the array.
 The other XYZENUM_VALUE represents a single element within that array.
 This makes the code easy to manage, for example:

 ```cpp
 enum CBTYPE